 Wow, more than 6 months without a review.
 Again, I apologise for this long hiatus but a lot of personal and professional stuff happened (without counting the present crisis).
 Everything’s more or less fine now, but let’s just say that I had quite the struggle.
 Anyway, I decided to finally finish and, consequently, review one of the games I had in my backlog for ages.
 I’m talking about the 1st Lands of Lore.

-With the Thor: Ragnarok movie in theaters now around the world, I decided to review a game with Norse gods in it.
-And although there several games featuring Norse mythology and vikings, we’re going to take a look at one of the very few where you can actually play as Thor himself: God of Thunder.
+With Thor: Ragnarok in theatres now around the world, I decided to review a game with Norse mythology in it.
+And although there several games featuring Norse mythology and Vikings, we’re going to take a look at one of the very few where you can actually play as Thor himself: God of Thunder.

 Confession time: I never really got into tabletop RPG.
 I’m not saying it’s bad or something.
 I’m simply stating that I’ve never had the patience for it.
-However, I do love RPG videogames, whether they’re western computer style or eastern console style.
+However, I do love RPG videogames, whether they’re western computer-style or eastern console style.
 And my introduction to computer RPGs was also my introduction to dungeon crawlers and to the Dungeons & Dragons franchise.
 I’m talking about Dungeon Hack.

-To end our Sierra retrospective, I decided to do something different.
-Instead of reviewing another typical graphic adventure, I decided to review a mix of two of my favourite genres (graphic adventure and RPG): Quest for Glory (originally known as Hero’s Quest).
+To end our Sierra retrospective, I decided to do something different: instead of reviewing another typical graphic adventure, I decided to review a mix of two of my favourite genres (graphic adventure and RPG).
+Which lead us to Quest for Glory (originally known as Hero’s Quest).